jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.5.0 - 08.26.2025 =
+* Added new WP-CLI subcommands to clear-minified-js, clear-minified-css, and clear-local-fonts.
+* Added support for targeting header element when using parent selector matching functions.
+* Added support to enable and disable the clean uninstall option in WP-CLI.
+* Added a built-in Script Manager rule to prevent dashicons from being dequeued when logged in.
+* Fixed a WP-CLI issue where license activation and deactivation subcommands were not working correctly.
+* Translation updates.

+= 2.4.9 - 08.12.2025 =
+* Rolled back CSS parsing library one version (8.9.0) to fix a conflict with WooCommerce.

+= 2.4.8 - 08.11.2025 =
+* Added built-in stylesheet exclusion for Bricks layer stylesheets.
+* Adjusted emoji_svg_url filter to only return false outside the admin dashboard.
+* Updated delay JS quick exclusion for Bricks to include splide.
+* Updated delay JS quick exclusion for CookieYes to be more compatible.
+* Updated early hint attribute check to include sizes and media attributes.
+* Updated CSS parsing library to the latest version (9.0.0).
+New features, deprecation removals and bug fixes.
+* Updated deprecated function in CSS class to use current method.
+* Updated minification library to the latest version (1.3.75).
+* Updated minimum PHP version requirement to 7.2.
+* Updated our staging site license key exception list with additional formats.
+* Translation updates.

 = 2.4.7 - 07.15.2025 =
 * Added support to set the Perfmatters license key via wp-config.php using the PERFMATTERS_LICENSE_KEY constant.